diggsweden/.github/README.md

 ## Reusable Workflows

+Some GitHub Workflows can be reused in other projects, see the '.github/workflows-folder.

 - CommitLint
 - DependencyAnalysis
 - LicenseLint
 - MegaLint - Lint Containers, scripts, code
 - OpenSSF-Scorecard - Projecthealth from a security perspective
-- Versionbump and Changelog - generate a Changelog, in a commit Release, bump project versio
+- Versionbump and Changelog - generate a Changelog, in a commit Release, bump project version

+## GitCliff templates

+Git-Cliff is a changelog solution, with a few builtin templates.
+These templates is the builtin ones but modified to remove 'chore(release):-lines from the output.

+- keepachangelog
+- minimal
+- default

 ----